 There are so many historical places on the island of Orkney that it is hard to condense them into one article.
 However, we have decided to share the ones we found the most enjoyable on our campervan hire trips to Orkney.

-• Maeshowes Chambered Cairn.
-This is where you literally can take a step into one of the most incredible Neolithic buildings just a short distance from Kirkwall.
 This tomb sits on a platform and really is quite a sight when you see it for the first time.
 It is encircled by a ditch and a bank, which is an insight into the talent, determination and sheer graft that the Orkney people had some 5000 years ago.

-• Ring of Brodgar Stone Circle.
-Located just outside Stromness, this is truly a sight to behold.
-This circular platform spans more than 100metres in diameter.
-Here you will find 21 stones still standing, however, is it believed to have been 60 stones at one point.
+However, it is believed to have been 60 stones at one point.
 Make sure you have your camera in hand as you won’t want to miss a photo opportunity here.

-• Skara Brae Historic Village.
-Skara Braw is perhaps the most famous historic area aon the island.
-Dating back over 5000 years ago, the village gives you an insight into how people lived in one of the best-preserved settlements known to mankind.
 Its discovery is all thanks to a storm which started to uncover what lay beneath in 1850 and since then archaeologists have worked hard to uncover what else remains on this site and what pieces of history can be discovered.
 They have erected a replica house to give you a better insight and the visitor centre provides you with a vast array of information and knowledge.
-Just beside the village, you will find Skaill House, which is also well worth a visit.
-It has connections with the discovery of the village, being the home to the man who discovered it.
-It was Orkney’s first mansion, built in the 1620s and is very well preserved.

-• Hackness Martello Tower and Battery.
 This was built as a defense in the 1800s to protect the British in convoys during the Napoleonic wars and has then been adapted throughout the years.
-This tower over looks scapa flow – the naval anchorage during both ward.
-Here you can feast your brain with facts about the military and how these buildings were utilised by the local people during these times.
+This tower overlooks Scapa flow – the naval anchorage during both wars.

 The above is just a very brief summary of some of the places we have visited as a family in a motorhome in Orkney.
 This list could be endless!

-If you do plan to hire a campervan or motorhome in Orkney then take some time to plan ahead before you arrive and see where you would like to go.
+If you do plan to hire a campervan or motorhome in Orkney, then take some time to plan ahead before you arrive and see where you would like to go.
 Within the cities themselves, you will find cathedrals, museums and many places of interest.

 If it’s a quiet trip you’re after you find many vast beaches, coasts, walks and a generally relaxed way of life.
-Watch the livestock, wildlife, and take in the ocean smells, noises and views.
+Watch the livestock, wildlife, and take in the ocean smells, noises, and views.

 We can help you plan your motorhome trip and make it one that is truly unforgettable for all the family.